airsidemobile/JOSESwift/README.md

 ## Features

-If you are missing a specific feature, algorithm or serialization, feel free to [submit a pull request](#contributing).
+If you are missing a specific feature, algorithm, or serialization, feel free to [submit a pull request](#contributing).

 ### General